 Clearwater Historic Lodge guests have easy access to some of the best fishing in the BWCA available.
-See below for a guide to our nearby lakes and what type of fishing each offers, the tackle and gear we can provide, as well as what you need to know about getting a fishing license.
+See below for a guide to our nearby lakes and what type of fishing each offers.

 Fishing in the BWCA Variety